freddydrew/JKPhoto/resources/gitHelp.md

 `git del filename`

-- Use this ti remove something from tracking
+- Use this to remove something from tracking

 `git commit`